CissiWong/weather-api/README.md

 Done with the main task?
 Here's some ideas for things to continue with:

-1. Change background or background color depending on what weather or temperature it is.
+1. Change background image or background color depending on what weather or temperature it is.
 1. Add which time the sun rise and sets.
 1. Add so that you can choose by three different cities.

-1. Package your site as a Chrome extension, here's how to:
+### :runner: :runner: :runner: SUPER STRETCH GOAL

+The super stretch goal of this task is to package your site as a chrome extension.

+:warning: The guide below is from Tjejer Kodar in London 2015.
+I haven't had a chance to check if it is still correct or not.
+It _should_ work, but have your finger ready on the google button if this doesn't work... :warning:

 Chrome extensions are surprisingly simple to create.
-By packing the app as an extension, you’ll be able to run your todo list by clicking a button in the toolbar.
+By packing the app as an extension, you’ll be able to run your weather app by clicking a button in the toolbar.
 All you need to do to package your app is to create a manifest, give it an icon, then install it in chrome.
 To create the manifest, make a new file called manifest.json in the root of the project.
 Within it, place this:

 ```
 {